• Skip to primary navigation

 Differences Between Makgeolli and Soju

-Makgeolli and Soju are popular Korean alcoholic drinks with distinct properties.
+Makgeolli and Soju are popular Korean alcoholic drinks with distinct properties - learn how they compare to other spirits in a soju vs sake comparison guide.

 Ingredients and Production